 LinkedIn has long been a platform for both searching and recruiting employees, for small and large businesses alike.
 That’s why it is a great tool for finding motivated students or people to put on your radar.
-It has becomes an increasingly important tool for students looking to find work.
+It has become an increasingly important tool for students looking to find work.
 This means that more serious working students will be updating their profiles regularly as their experience grows.

-College Life's job board
+College Life's Job Board

-Finding employees through LinkedIn in 4 steps
+Finding Employees through LinkedIn in 4 Steps

 This is another way to streamline your search.
 By joining groups where most members have the same interests or experiences, you can form a better pool of candidates instead of spending hours searching for individuals.
 Furthermore, you can customize and narrow your search with keywords.
 Potential keywords include locations, positions, experiences, skills and so on.

-- Search students and alumni of specific universities: filtering your search to find students and recent graduates of specific courses, colleges or universities can narrow down your search window.
+Filtering your search to find students and recent graduates of specific courses, colleges or universities can narrow down your search window.
 If you are looking for management students, you can search for business schools or courses.
 This will make it easier to find suitable results because you are targeting those who have interests and skills applicable to the position you are looking to fill.

 Finding employees through LinkedIn isn't always as easy as it seems.
 Combining your usual hiring process with this process will yield the best results.
 LinkedIn cannot always provide you with the complete picture.
 Profiles are not fully updated and a CV and cover letter can provide much more detailed information.

 In conclusion, LinkedIn is a valuable and powerful tool because of the 'at a glance' function it provides.
 Another great reason to combine your standard search with this LinkedIn process is that you can quickly sort through applications.
 The group posting feature is especially relevant.
 You can reach more candidates faster through your own network.